Code-Institute-Submissions/p2-Match-That/README.md

           At the beginning there were numerous bugs, ranging from buttons not working, responsiveness, layout and repetitive coding.
 These bugs were due to my own poor concentration and poor revision.

-          I could not move the "Start" button after the quiz begins, however I intend on studying intensely to learn from my mistakes.
+          I could not move the "Start" button after the quiz begins, however I intend on studying intensely to learn from my mistakes as this bug was not resolved.

   ## Credits